Documentation · Reference

 - History: onset and progression, SOB on exertion and rest, PND, cough, LL edema, chest pain, palpitations, etc.

-- PMH: HF (any documented Echos), recent infection, compliance, previous admissions with similar complains
+- PMH: HF (any documented Echos), recent infection, compliance, previous admissions with similar complaints

 - oxygen requirements